Tools Home

 Ensure accurate and timely record-keeping

-Require employees to maintain detailed logs showing the date, starting location, destination, business purpose, and total miles for each trip.
-Establish a consistent schedule for submitting these records—monthly reporting works well for most Mississippi businesses.
-Clearly communicate what supporting documentation employees need to include, such as receipts for related expenses like parking or tolls.
-Store these records for at least three years to align with IRS guidelines and protect your business in case of audit.
+Require employees to maintain logs showing the date, starting location, destination, business purpose, and total miles for each trip.
+Set a consistent submission cadence; monthly works well for many businesses.
+Keep supporting documentation for related expenses (e.g., parking) and retain records to support tax treatment and internal controls.

 Communicate clearly and frequently with employees